Duplexes as a Bond Alternative?

 Most people might have heard that you should take your age and subtract it from 100 to discover what mix of stocks and bonds you might want to have.
 For example, at age 30, I might want 70% stock and 30% bond, cash, and alternatives.
 If you are 60, you might want 60% of your assets to be in bonds and cash, with a declining amount in risk your stocks.

-This is not investment advice, so don’t make any decisions based on what I’m writing.The principle is that when it becomes time to retire, you want cash rather than stocks.
+This is not investment advice, so don’t make any decisions based on what I’m writing.The principle is that when it is time to retire, you want cash rather than stocks.

 However, people often forget that real estate investments can kick out a tremendous amount of cash.